TechPolicyLab/Data-Statements/template-v2.md

 ## C. CURATION RATIONALE

 > The curation rationale should answer questions including: Why was this dataset created?
 What is the task or research question the dataset is intended to address?
 Which texts were included and what were the goals in selecting texts, both in the original collection and in any further sub-selection?
+What is the internal organization of the dataset?
+What constitutes a data instance?

 ## D. DOCUMENTATION FOR SOURCE DATASETS

 > For datasets built out of pre-existing datasets, a link to a data statement for each source dataset should be included.
 If a data statement is not available, provide a link to a publication or other documentation.
+Provide links to licenses for source datasets, where applicable.

 ## E. LANGUAGE VARIETIES